0xKayala/A-to-Z-Vulnerabilities/README.md

 ## Cross-site Request Forgery

-Cross-site Request Forgery (CSRF) - Cross-Site Request Forgery is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
+Cross-site Request Forgery (CSRF) - is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
 Using CSRF, a hacker can forge a request from a legitimate website to the unsuspecting logged in user.
 By sending this forged link via email or chat, an attacker can trick the users of a web application into executing actions of the attacker’s choosing

 ## Cross-Origin Resource Sharing

-Cross-Origin Resource Sharing (CORS) - Cross-origin resource sharing (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
+Cross-Origin Resource Sharing (CORS) - is a browser mechanism which enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy (SOP).
 However, it also provides potential for cross-domain attacks, if a website's CORS policy is poorly configured and implemented.
 CORS is not a protection against cross-origin attacks such as cross-site request forgery (CSRF)

 ## Directory traversal or Path Traversal